Prices

 Program

-William Kentridge "Oh To Believe In Another World" film together with
+William Kentridge "Oh To Believe In Another World" Film for

-Michael Sanderling began his career as a cellist, but has devoted himself primarily to conducting since 2001.
-Since 2021, he has been the Chief Conductor of the Lucerne Symphony Orchestra, with which he has already toured Germany, Asia and South America.
-From 2011 to 2019, he was Chief Conductor of the Dresden Philharmonic.
-He is professor of violincello at the Frankfurt University of Music and Performing Arts and passionately committed to many promotion projects for young musicians.
+Michael Sanderling began his career as a cellist, but since 2001 has focused primarily on conducting.
+Since 2021, he has been Chief Conductor of the Lucerne Symphony Orchestra, with which he has toured Germany, Asia and South America, among other places.
+Previously, he was Chief Conductor of the Dresden Philharmonic from 2011 to 2019.
+He holds a professorship for cello at the Frankfurt University of Music and Performing Arts and is passionately involved in many projects promoting young musicians.

 With our newsletter we inform you about short-term offers and news about events of the Dresden Philharmonic Orchestra that are of particular interest to you.